VUIIS/dax/docs/processors.rst

 Each tag specified inside curly braces ("{}"") corresponds to a field in the **defaults** input section, or to a **var** field from a resource on an input or to a **varname** in the xnat attrs section.

-Not all var must be used.
+Not all **var** must be used.

 attrs
 --------------------
-The **attrs** section defines miscellanous other attributes including cluster parameters.
+The **attrs** section defines miscellaneous other attributes including cluster parameters.
 These values replace tags in the jobtemplate.

 jobtemplate